-Homily (Reflection) for Memorial of the Beheading of Saint John the Baptist (29th August, 2016) on the Gospel and the Memorial
+Homily (Reflection) for the Memorial of the Beheading of Saint John the Baptist (29th August, 2018) on the Gospel and the Memorial

-> According to the Synoptic Gospels, Herod, who was tetrarch, or sub-king, of Galilee under the Roman Empire, had imprisoned John the Baptist because he reproved Herod for divorcing his wife (Phasaelis) and unlawfully taking Herodias, the wife of his brother Herod Philip I as wife, cf. Matt 14:3-4; Mk 6:17-18; Lk 9:7-9.
+According to the Synoptic Gospels, Herod, who was tetrarch, or sub-king, of Galilee under the Roman Empire, had imprisoned John the Baptist because he reproved him for divorcing his wife (Phasaelis) and unlawfully taking Herodias, the wife of his brother Herod Philip I as wife (cf. Matt 14:3-4; Mk 6:17-18; Lk 9:7-9).
 On Herod's birthday, Herodias's daughter danced before Herod and his guests.
 Her dancing pleased Herod so much that in his drunkenness he promised to give her anything she desired, up to half of his kingdom.
 Through the instigation of her mother, she preferred the head of John the Baptist on a dish.
-Though Herod was deeply grieved but her request prevailed because of Herod’s oaths and for his guests, cf. Mk 6: 26-28.
+Though Herod was deeply grieved but her request prevailed because of Herod’s oath and for his guests, cf. Mk 6: 26-28..

-> Topic: Terrible is a bad adviser.
+Topic: Terrible is a bad adviser.

 Think about the offer Herod made to Herodias’ daughter; even half of his kingdom.
 It could have been probably an opportunity to be the youngest girl to rule such a vast kingdom, to spur young girls to use their talents positively, to raise the dignity of women when they counted not quite better than commodities, and so on.
 But because of her mother’s terrible advice, she turned her back on all these and many more to become a murderer; killed one who brought them the message of salvation, cf. Acts 13: 26.47; Eph 1:13.